twkisner/KN6Q.org/README.md

 * Works with Ghost 1.x+
 * Fully responsive (for mobiles and tablets)
 * Home Page Navigation Menu Buttons
+* Uses the built-in Ghost favicon function (Publication Icon in General Settings) rather the generating manually.
 * Google Analytics (easily configurable by code injection in the admin area)
 * [Disqus](https://disqus.com) comments (easily configurable by code injection in the admin area)
 * [Prism](http://prismjs.com/) Syntax Highlight (all languages supported)